Showing posts with label parenting. Show all posts

 But coming to this realization was challenging, and I haven't always earned my "best parent of the year" trophies when it comes to getting my fussbudget eaters to "come around"...there was the (now) notorious episode of my oldest hiding sweet potatoes in her milk (and me then trying to force her to drink the concoction).
 Then there was the Tuna Helper riot of 2007, with my youngest (only slightly exaggerated for comic effect...) throwing her pasta at me, from across the table, and me responding that she could have it for breakfast too...

-At the end of the day, I do realize that I can't force my children to do anything, especially eat, so I have (for the most part) just stop trying.
-The best I can do, is offer them nutritious, varied foods—and eat them myself.
+At the end of the day, I do realize that I can't force my children to do anything, especially eat, so I have (for the most part) just stopped trying.
+The best I can do is offer them nutritious, varied foods—and eat them myself.
 The kids can have theirs, or not, and the best I can do is model the behavior I want them to emulate.

 But I finally found a one-pan meal that they all tolerate (some might even say that they like...).
 Presenting Italian Chicken: